puppetlabs/puppet-docs/source/pe/3.7/console_rake_api.markdown

 ### `node:del[name]`

-Delete a node. **Note: A node cannot be deleted if the node name contains a parenthesis.
-To delete a node with a name that contains a parenthesis, you will need to rename the node.**
+Delete a node.

+**Note:** A node cannot be deleted if the node name contains a parenthesis.
+To delete a node with a name that contains a parenthesis, you will need to rename the node.

+**Note:** You will need the PE 3.7.2 release of Puppet Enterprise to use this rake task.

 **Parameters:**